BayAreaMetro/travel-model-two/guide.md

 Satellite computers should also map the letter drive `M:\` to this network location.

 Please note that the model components running on the main machine should use the local version of the directory (i.e. `M:\Projects\`) rather than the network version (i.e. `\\MainModel\MainModelShare\Projects\`).

+MTC has created scenarios for 2000, 2005, 2010 and 2015.
+The model is calibrated and validated to 2010 observed data.

 ### Step 3: Configure the CT-RAMP and JPPF Services
 Much of the configuration of the CT-RAMP software is done automatically by the `RunModel.bat` batch file.
 However, prior to executing a model run, the files controlling the CT-RAMP and JPPF services may need to be configured.
 Please see the [System Design](#system-design) section for a broad overview of these services.
 When executing the travel model, the following start-up scripts need to be run separately on each computer.
 Each script specifies the tasks assigned to each computer and need not be configured exactly as described on the [System Design](#system-design) section (we describe MTC's setup; numerous other configurations are possible).
 In the MTC setup, the following commands are executed: